open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

 --8<-- "References/abbreviations.md"
 # MPS Security Considerations

 Management Presence Server (MPS) is a cloud agnostic micro-service that enables Intel® AMT-based platforms connecting over the internet to connect securely to manageability consoles.
 In order for a client to securely perform actions on Intel® AMT devices using REST APIs, MPS uses secrets.
-There are six key assets that must be protected:
+There are five key areas that must be considered:

-* Intel® AMT credentials
+* Intel® AMT remote admin credentials
-* MPS credentials
+* Intel&reg; AMT CIRA credentials
-* Device Allowlist (List of GUIDs)
-* APIKey
+* Authorize API end point
 * Server Configuration
 * Web User Credentials